 We want to sharpen your faith in your own creativity.
 By making you think about the role of creatives and how they can work on different and better.
 By giving you projects that transcend the conceptual and giving you responsibility from concept to execution.
 By letting you work together, across fences, with businesses, governments and other creative talent.
 Because if we want to tackle the Big Problems, we have to dare to come up with radically new solutions.

-That's why, for five months, you will work directly with the impact sector.
+That's why you will work directly with the impact sector.
 You attend inspiring sessions, work on real cases and constantly reflect on your own role in the co-creating network you are building.
 You polish your soft skills.
 You question yourself.
-But you also get to know methodologies, from design thinking over artistic activism to social, society-centred design, which you critically examine with the aim of finding your own method.
+But you also get to know methodologies, from design thinking over society- to planet centered design, which you critically examine with the aim of finding your own method.
 Never dogmatic, always pragmatic.

 Our ultimate goal is to help you, as a creative, gain a better insight into your own qualities so that you can get a head start on the labour market.
 On the other hand, we make you the spark at the fuse: the catalyst that ignites the creativity of others, the reason why multidisciplinary teams create synergy, the profile that realises the power of creativity.
 A force for good.